unicomputing/algorand-ba-distalgo/README.md

 # Correctness and Performance Testing
 Monitor.da runs correctness and performance tests to check Safety, Liveness and Validity on the algorand.da in the following cases
-* Checks correctness with various number of users.
+* Checks correctness with increasing number of users.
-* Checks correctness with various number of traitors.
+* Checks correctness with increasing number of traitors.
-* Checks correctness with various stakes of traitors.
+* Checks correctness with increasing stakes of traitors.
-* Checks correctness with various timeout parameters.
+* Checks correctness with increasing timeout value.

 The Monitor runs the tests for combination of following set of parameters
 * No.of Users range 20-50